RoBonn-Systems/skratch_description/README.md

 # sKratch_description
-Contains URDF, meshes and other configs of sKratch bot.
+Contains URDF, meshes and other configs of skratch bot.